Brunch & Batter

 Jump to Recipe Print Recipe

 Banana splits for breakfast?
 Yes, please!
-This super easy brûlée banana split with yogurt is a childhood dream and uses healthy Greek yogurt instead of ice cream.
-Caramelizing the bananas adds a special fancy crunch.
+This super-easy caramelized banana split with yogurt is a childhood dream and uses healthy Greek yogurt instead of ice cream.
+Caramelizing the bananas adds a special, fancy crunch.

 Breakfast banana split with yogurt with fresh fruit and nuts.

 I'm no stranger to my brûlée torch.
-I just love torching my breakfasts as I did with this oatmeal or this easy vanilla yogurt brûlée.
-It just adds that extra special touch to just about anything.
+I just love to caramelize my breakfast as I did with this oatmeal or this easy vanilla yogurt brûlée.
+It adds that extra special touch to just about anything.

 • It's fun and easy to make